mruijter/lora_transceiver/README.md

 The default configuration file that has been installed is : `/etc/lora/lora.conf`

 This file can be used to change the frequency, coding rate and all other LoRa parameters.
-After changing the configuration file do not forget to restart lora: `systemctl restart lora.`
+After changing the configuration file do not forget to restart lora: `systemctl restart lora.` Should the GPS or LoRa transceiver not work than inspect boot/config.txt and compare it with boot/config.txt in this repository.

 Enjoy,